1,000+ Opportunities

 gov/humanservices.
 Are you sure you want to end the current Public Hearings, Notices and Comments Office of General Counsel DHS Office of Inspector General U.S. Health and Human Services U.S. Department of Agriculture U.S. Department of Education Social Security Administration Americans with Disabilities Act (ADA) Department of Human Services Clarence H. Carter, Commissioner

-Based on current listing details, eligibility includes: Licensed child care providers (nonprofit or for-profit) in Tennessee that partner with private employers to expand licensed child care capacity.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Licensed child care providers (nonprofit or for-profit) in Tennessee that partner with private employers to expand licensed child care capacity.
+Confirm the full requirements in the official notice before applying.